-While university fees continue to rise in many parts of the world, some of you might be thinking that getting a recognised degree qualification, abroad, is simply impossible without having a four- or five-figure budget at your disposal, or without obtaining a scholarship.
+University fees continue to rise in many parts of the world!
+And while some of you might be worried that getting a recognised degree abroad, is a difficult task without having a four- or five-figure budget at your disposal.
+We are here to bring you some good news!

 We have selected four of the most common study abroad destinations for their rankings, education quality, reputation and of course, tuition fees.
 There are many countries worldwide where students are able to study abroad for free or for a very affordable amount.
 You just need to know where to look.